GOUTHAMPEDDI/recipe/README.md

 >## Data Structure used in my project
 In our project [List](https://www.geeksforgeeks.org/internal-working-of-list-in-java/) and the methods involved with List, like add method for posting new Recipe, remove method for deleting a Recipe, and linear search function for searching a user in Java by specific userId.
 >## Project Summary
-Our project basically maintains the upcoming recipe information which includes -
+The Recipe Management system is designed to allow users to store, manage and perform CRUD operations on different recipe data.
+It provides a RESTful API for interacting with various recipies and users.
+The application is built using Spring Boot and uses MySQL as the database for storing recipe information.
+The API endpoints can be explored and tested using Swagger UI.This project basically maintains the upcoming recipe information which includes -
 * RecipeId
 * RecipeName
 * RecipeIngredients